boazsegev/iodine/SPEC-PubSub-Draft.md

     Implementations **MUST** behave as if the engine was newly registered and (re)inform the engine of any existing subscriptions by calling engine's `subscribe` callback for each existing subscription.

-A `PubSubEngine` object **MUST** implement the following methods:
+A `PubSubEngine` instance object **MUST** implement the following methods:

 * `subscribe(to, is_pattern = false)` this method informs the engine that a subscription to the specified channel / pattern exists for the calling the process.
+It **MUST ONLY** be called **once** for all existing and future subscriptions to that channel within the process.

     The method **MUST** return `true` if a subscription was scheduled (or performed) or `false` if the subscription is known to fail.

     This method will be called by the pub/sub implementation (for each registered engine).
 The engine **MAY** assume that the method would never be called directly by an application / client.

+    This method **MUST NOT** raise an exception.

 * `unsubscribe(from, is_pattern = false)` this method informs an engine that there are no more subscriptions to the named channel / pattern for the calling process.

-    The method's semantics are similar to `subscribe`.
+    The method's semantics are similar to `subscribe` only is performs the opposite action.

+    This method **MUST NOT** raise an exception.

     This method will be called by the pub/sub implementation (for each registered engine).
 The engine **MAY** assume that the method would never be called directly by an application / client.